A general framework for Noetherian well ordered polynomial reductions: Maximal and disjoint cones: criteria for marked bases

 It is a well known fact that in the Gr\"obner case, in order to check whether a marked set is a marked basis ({\em id est} a Gr\"obner basis) it is sufficient to perform a finite number of controls which can be deduced by the given data, namely Buchberger test/completion result states that a basis (in our language: a marked set) $\mathcal{F}$ is Gr\"obner (in our language: a marked basis) if and only if each element in the set of all S-polynomials

 between two elements of $\mathcal{F}$, reduces to 0.

-Thus we do not need to check their multiples as in the general case.
+Thus we do not need to check any of their multiples.

-Being a well known theory, we will not treat it in the usual way, but we change our point of view.
+Being a well known theory, we do not treat it in the usual way, but we change our point of view.

-Notice that if $\mathcal J$ is a RS and $\mathcal J'$ is one of its substructures, a set $\mathcal F$ - marked over $\mathcal J$ - is also marked over $\mathcal J'$; moreover, the concept of marked basis depends only on $\mathcal F$ and it does not depend on the RS over which we consider it as a marked set.
-Thus we can construct a substructure $\mathcal J'$ of $\mathcal J$ having disjoint cones in order to characterize the marked bases over $\mathcal J$ using the good properties of the RS with disjoint cones $\mathcal J'$.
-We propose here one of the possible ways to do so.
+As underlined in Remark \ref{codefinite}, the concept of marked basis depends only on $\mathcal F$ and it does not depend on the RS over which we consider it as a marked set.
+In order to characterize the marked bases over $\mathcal J$, a substructure $\mathcal J'$ of $\mathcal J$ having disjoint cones (if it exists) could be useful; when, as in Gr\"obner theory, $\mathcal J$ has maximal cones, such a substructure exists.
+We propose here one of the possible ways to construct it.

 \begin{lemma} If $\mathcal J=(M,\lambda, \tau)$ is a RS with maximal cones, then there is a substructure $\mathcal J'=(M, \lambda, \tau')$ with disjoint cones. \end{lemma} \begin{proof} Consider the set $M=\{x^{\alpha_1}, \dots, x^{\alpha_s}\}$ and suppose that its terms are ordered in such a way that none of the $x^{\alpha_i} $ is multiple of a term with an index $< i$.